observablehq/framework/docs/lib/mapbox-gl.md

 When this library is invoked on a page, Observable Markdown automatically imports the required styles.

-To use in a JavaScript code block, create and display a container div with the appropriate dimensions, then call the Map method:
+To use in a JavaScript code block, create a container div with the appropriate dimensions, then call the Map method:

 ```js
 if (token) {